 After a traditional single level lumbar fusion, it is common for patients to take pain medication for six to eight weeks after the procedure.
 After a minimally invasive lumbar fusion, most patients are weaning off of pain medication two weeks after the procedure.
 MISS also results in cost savings to hospitals, providers and patients compared to traditional surgical procedures.

 Surgeons at the USC Spine Center are at the forefront of MISS and have been instrumental in developing new techniques, including a minimally invasive variation on a standard procedure to decompress foraminal stenosis that can be performed as a single outpatient procedure and a minimally invasive lateral lumbar interbody fusion.
 The USC Spine Center is committed to remaining at the leading edge of minimally invasive procedures for spinal disorders.
-Our goal is to use the latest technology to advance the care of our patients.

 If you are looking for a spine surgeon or are in need of a second opinion, call (800) USC-CARE (800-872-2273) or visit http://spine.keckmedicine.org/request-an-appointment/